skaderli/WaveBreaking/README.rst

         pip install wavebreaking ### NOT AVAILABLE YET

-The evironment is automatically checked for the necessary dependencies.
+The environment is automatically checked for the necessary dependencies.
 After the installation you can start calculating wave breaking events by following the tutorial below.

 The WaveBreaking GitHub repository can also be directly installed by using pip: